Inflationary phase transitions in the early Universe: A Bayesian study with space-based gravitational-wave detectors: Results

 Finally, we examine how astrophysical foregrounds and backgrounds affect the recoverability of the InPT signal.
-The right panel of Fig.~\ref{elv} shows the relative uncertainty in $\log_{10} B_{\rm ref}$ as a function of its injected value under different assumptions for the strengths of the astrophysical components.
+The right panel in Fig.~\ref{elv} shows the relative uncertainty in $\log_{10} B_{\rm ref}$ as a function of its injected value under different assumptions for the strengths of the astrophysical components.
 The solid red curve corresponds to the fiducial injection listed in Table~\ref{sok}, with only $B_{\rm ref}$ varied, while the red markers denote results obtained directly from NS at selected injection points.
 The dashed and dot-dashed curves represent cases with enhanced or suppressed astrophysical background and foreground amplitudes, respectively.
 Stronger astrophysical contributions degrade the precision of the cosmological parameter recovery, whereas weaker ones lead to tighter constraints.
 For the NS results, the corresponding recovered SNRs and BFs are reported in Table~\ref{ebl}.

 Taken together, these results have direct implications for the study of InPTs.
-In our parameterization, the Bayesian recovery of $(B_{\rm ref}, f_{\rm ref})$ can be translated into constraints on the characteristic energy release, time scale, and occurrence epoch of the transition during inflation.
+In our parametrization, the Bayesian recovery of $(B_{\rm ref}, f_{\rm ref})$ can be translated into constraints on the characteristic energy release, timescale, and occurrence epoch of the transition during inflation.
+Here, the energy-release variable is $L/\rho_{\rm inf}$, namely, the released energy density normalized by the inflationary background energy density; the timescale is the inverse transition duration $\beta^{-1}$, usually expressed through $H_{\rm inf}/\beta$ or $\beta/H_{\rm inf}$; and the occurrence epoch is the number of e-folds $N_e$ before the end of inflation, equivalently encoded by $f_{\rm ref}$ through Eq.~(2.4).
 In particular, $f_{\rm ref}$ encodes when the phase transition takes place relative to the end of inflation, while $B_{\rm ref}$ is related to the transition strength through the combination of parameters entering the secondary GW amplitude.
-The results of this section show that an InPT occurred about 26 e-folds before the end of inflation, even with an amplitude $A_{\rm ref}$ less than $10^{-5}$, can be well detected.
+Since